Equation For Gravitational Field Strength

 Gravitational Field Strength of Extended Bodies: Beyond Point Masses

 The equation g = GM/r² is accurate only for point masses or spherically symmetric bodies when considering points outside the body.
 For extended bodies with irregular mass distributions, calculating the gravitational field strength becomes significantly more complex.
-We often use techniques from calculus, such as integration, to sum the contributions of individual infinitesimal mass elements to find the total field strength at a point.
+Plus, we often use techniques from calculus, such as integration, to sum the contributions of individual infinitesimal mass elements to find the total field strength at a point.
 This process often involves vector addition due to the directionality of the gravitational forces.

 Frequently Asked Questions (FAQ)